iridescent-dev/iap-swift-lib/README.md

 - sending purchase request, for which successful doesn't mean complete

 #### Making a purchase
 To make a purchase, use the `InAppPurchase.purchase()` function.
-It takes the `productId` and a `callback` function, called when the purchase has been processed.
+It takes the `productIdentifier` and a `callback` function, called when the purchase has been processed.

 **Important**: This callback is not meant to unlock the feature. **purchase processed ≠ purchase successful**